Kong/kongponents/docs/components/datetime-picker.md

 #### Single date time picker `v-model`

-A single date or time picker instance which can be seeded with a value as shown here, where `currentValue` is a valid Date object, eg: `new Date()`.
+A single date or time picker instance which can be seeded with a value as shown here, where `currentValue` is a valid Date object, eg: `new Date()` or an empty string, eg: `''` which will display the placeholder message.

 ```ts
 <KDateTimePicker